Beware of triggers.

 This tactic, I believe, becomes abusive when bullying becomes apparent, even normal.
 When the lines of communication are so blurred and one sided that the partner becomes so confused and worthless in the relationship.
 They feel useless, stupid and have absolutely no control of their relationship or themselves.
 Their entire lives are lived on the edge of a knife.
 They are unable to make knowledgeable choices for themselves and their lives are being dictated to them by someone else, and they truly believe that it’s the only way to be.

 This tactic is so controversial because you have two sides to the coin.
 There is allowing freedoms so much that some people take advantage of their freedom and make life affirming decisions without “consent”.
-Or the is the level of “consent” that becomes so overwhelming that you become squashed in your own house and can’t make rational decisions by yourself.
+Or that the level of “consent” becomes so overwhelming that you become squashed in your own house and can’t make rational decisions by yourself.

 Where is the line drawn in your relationship and how do you gauge the level of communication regarding massive decisions impacting your lives together?